natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

 as a mini-virtual machine.

 ## Install dotnet-watch

+**Update Feb.
+28: if your CLI is 2.1.300-preview2 or newer, `dotnet watch` is bundled in the CLI, so you can skip to the next step.**.

 At the moment, dotnet-watch installs using NuGet and `DotNetCliToolReference`.
 Open your \*.csproj file and edit it to contain this.